Vasu77df/VasuperSiteSource/content/en/posts/amd-yocto-post.md

 You will be presented with a console (serial or graphical) or a graphical user interface depending on the image and the target machine.

 If your t640 has a serial port, you can watch the boot messages.
 Eventually Linux will start a console on this device (i.e. the serial port).
-You can use a terminal emulator (such as`minicom`) to monitor the messages coming out of the serial port of your t640 on your host build machine.
-In my case I plugged a serial-to-USB dongle into the t640 and my Linux host.
-On my Linux host the USB console device appears at `/dev/ttyUSB2`
+You can use a terminal emulator (such as`minicom`) to monitor the messages coming out of the serial port of your t640 on your host build machine.In my case I plugged in a serial-to-USB dongle into the t640 and my Linux host.
+On my Linux host the USB console device appears at `/dev/ttyUSB2`.
-.
 Using `/dev/ttyUSB2` as the port in `minicom`, and setting the communication parameters to `115200 8N1`.